Selinsgrove Area School District: Band

-The Selinsgrove Area High School Marching Band supports the community by playing at local events like the annual Memorial Day ceremony and the Market Street Festival.
+The Marching Band is Directed by Mr. Nicholas H. Eischeid and supports the community by playing at local events like the annual Memorial Day ceremony and the Market Street Festival.
 Selinsgrove's band also performs each week at the school's football games; they perform in concert form at least once per semester.
 The band has played at Canadian football games and marched in several Disney World holiday parades.

 Chorus

-The Honors Chorus has performed at Carnegie Hall and at the dedication of the National World War II Memorial in Washington, DC as the representative of Pennsylvania.
+The Honors Chorus is Directed by Rachel Fae Weir Ulsh and has performed at Carnegie Hall and at the dedication of the National World War II Memorial in Washington, DC as the representative of Pennsylvania.
 The 2005–2006 chorus premiered Matthew Harris' piece, "Oceanic Eyes".

 Theater

+Musical Theater has been Directed by Mrs. Rachel Ulsh and Mr. James Muller for many years.
 Students can also elect to participate on-stage in Selinsgrove's 2 plays or annual musical.
-Notable productions in recent years include "The Little Shop of Horrors", "Annie Get Your Gun", Rodgers and Hammerstein's Cinderella, "Jesus Christ Superstar", "Footloose", and "Copacabana".
+Notable productions in recent years include "The Little Shop of Horrors", "Annie Get Your Gun", Rodgers and Hammerstein's Cinderella, "Jesus Christ Superstar", "Footloose", The Little Mermaid, Shrek and "Copacabana".
+The Selinsgrove Area Middle School (SAMS) Will be starting a Musical Program for Middle Schoolers in Late 2024 and will be Directed by Miss.
+Christina M. Rickenbach and Miss.
+Liza Smith.
+They are The Chorus and Band Directors of the Middle School.

 Athletics

 The interscholastic athletic program offers students a plethora of opportunities to develop sport-related skills.
 Some sports offer multiple levels beginning the middle school.
 Several of the school's teams have excelled, including the bowling, field hockey, girls' basketball and football teams.
 Selinsgrove participates in various sports through the Pennsylvania Interscholastic Athletic Association and is a founding member of the Pennsylvania Heartland Athletic Conference.

 In 2009, the school's football team captured the PIAA class AAA state football championship by defeating Manheim Central by a score of 10–7 for the school's first state football championship and the second overall championship; the first being Track & Field in 1974.